ayoayco/web-component-base/README.md

 ## Prop Access

- The `WebComponent.props` read-only property is provided for easy access to *any* observed attribute.
+ The `props` property of the `WebComponent` interface is provided for easy read/write access to a camelCase counterpart of *any* observed attribute.

-This API gives us read/write access to any attribute properties:

 ```js
 class HelloWorld extends WebComponent {